We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Blades

 Wire cutter blades are usually made from a type of “tool steel” with or without the addition of various metal alloys.
-Tool steel is simply iron with added carbon to achieve a hardness and durability that works particularly well for hand tools.
+Tool steel is simply iron with added carbon to achieve a hardness and durability that work particularly well for hand tools.
 Additional alloys, like higher quantities of carbon, chromium, nickel, and vanadium, can also be used to influence a tool’s hardness and durability.
-Generally speaking, wire cutters designed with conventional tool steel are affordable and offer a moderate level of hardness and durability, while steels that feature additional alloys are harder and more durable, but more expensive.
+Generally speaking, wire cutters made of conventional tool steel are affordable and offer a moderate level of hardness and durability, while steels with added alloys are harder and more durable but more expensive.

-The other main difference between blades is whether they are made with a case hardening or induction hardening process.
+The other main difference between blades is whether they are case-hardened or induction-hardened.
 Most blades are case hardened, meaning that the tool is surrounded by carbon and heated until the higher—and harder—carbon material plates the blade’s surface, while leaving the core alloy unaffected.
-Induction hardening uses a multistage hardening process that heats the metal through electromagnetic conduction to harden the blade all the way through.
-Case hardened blades are generally the cheapest, but they’re not as durable and are difficult to sharpen.
+Induction hardening uses a multistage process that heats the metal via electromagnetic induction to harden the blade throughout.
+Case-hardened blades are generally the cheapest, but they’re less durable and harder to sharpen.
 Inducted hardened blades are more expensive, but retain a sharp edge for longer and are easier to sharpen.

 FAQs About Your New Wire Cutters

-Before you start using your new pair of wire cutters, you may have some lingering questions about some of its features and how they’re used.
-To that end, consider the answers to following frequently asked questions.
+Before you start using your new pair of wire cutters, you may have some lingering questions about some of their features and how they’re used.
+To that end, consider the answers to the following frequently asked questions.

-You can use wire cutters like a pair of scissors: by separating the handles to open the cutting blades, inserting the wire in between the blades, and closing the handles to bring the blades together and sever the wire.
-You can also insert a wire terminal connector into the crimping slot (if equipped) for crimping or insert a wire into the appropriate wire stripping slot for stripping wire.
+You can use wire cutters like a pair of scissors: separate the handles to open the blades, insert the wire between them, and close the handles to bring the blades together and sever the wire.
+You can also insert a wire terminal connector into the crimping slot (if equipped) to crimp, or insert wire into the appropriate wire-stripping slot to strip wire.

 A wire cutter with a spring-loaded handle opens automatically when you’re no longer applying manual force to keep the handle closed.
 If the wire cutter isn’t spring-loaded, you can either use your nondominant hand to open the handles or use a flicking motion with the hand with which you’re using the pliers.